Alexmsit/AMR_project/README.md

 **2. Add python modules**

-Next the python modules need to be placed inside the following folder within the extracted image:
+Next the python modules need to be placed inside the following folder within the extracted Appimage.

 ```
 /PATH/TO/YOUR/squashfs-root/2.79/python/lib